pantheon-systems/documentation/source/content/guides/drupal-9-to-build-tools.md

 ---
-title: Migrating a Drupal with Composer site to a Build Tools site
+title: Migrate a Composer-based Drupal Site to a Build Tools Site
-description: Migrate a Drupal 9 site created via Pantheon Dashboard (or Terminus) to a Build Tools based site
+description: Migrate a Drupal 9 site created via Pantheon Dashboard (or Terminus) to a Build Tools-based site.
 type: guide
 permalink: docs/guides/:basename
 cms: "Drupal"